Erectile Dysfunction: Effects On Mental Health And Treatment Options

 - Considering testosterone replacement therapy

 Identifying the underlying cause of erectile dysfunction can also be helpful.
 For example, certain medicines can lead to ED as a side effect, so switching to a different medication could be beneficial.
 Drinking too much alcohol can also contribute to sexual problems, so decreasing alcohol consumption could reduce erectile dysfunction.
 Similarly, erection problems related to medical conditions may be alleviated when the underlying conditions are treated.
-Choosing to treat high blood pressure, heart disease, spinal cord concerns, and other conditions can help with ED and overall health.
+Choosing to treat high blood pressure, heart disease, spinal cord concerns, and other conditions (if applicable) can help with ED and overall health.

 - Next Article